GeoNode/geonode.github.com/ABOUT.md

 # Current Status

-geonode:master (updated 4 days ago, 17/17 unit tests passing, 34/34 integration tests passing, 88% coverage, last run 2012-08-05:19:34)
+  * geonode:master (updated 4 days ago, 17/17 unit tests passing, 34/34 integration tests passing, 88% coverage, last run 2012-08-05:19:34)
-geonode:dev (updated 30 hours ago, 17/17 unit tests passing, 34/34 integration tests passing, 88% coverage, last run 2012-08-05:19:34)
+  * geonode:dev (updated 30 hours ago, 17/17 unit tests passing, 34/34 integration tests passing, 88% coverage, last run 2012-08-05:19:34)
-demo.geonode.org (up since 2012-06-02:21:08, Last Checked 2012-08-05:21:09 142 layers, 68 maps)
+  * demo.geonode.org (up since 2012-06-02:21:08, Last Checked 2012-08-05:21:09 142 layers, 68 maps)

 # Overview

 GeoNode is an open source web platform that facilitates the creation, sharing, and collaborative use of geospatial data.
-It is a powerful and flexible, user facing geospatial content management system that also provides a complete spatial data visualization, rendering and processing system.
+It is a powerful and flexible, user facing geospatial content management system that also provides a complete spatial data visualization and system.
 Built using the Django web framework and on top of GeoServer, GeoNode provides an easily installable, Open Geospatial Consortium (OGC) Compliant, Spatial Data Infrastructure (SDI).
 It has a simple yet highly extensible architecture that encourages diving in and working on the code and using it to develop sophisticated public facing geospatial website applications.
 GeoNode is GPL licensed and is supported by a diverse and active community.

-Note about OGC Compliance (WMS/WFS/WCS/CSW/GSR/KML)
+Note about OGC Compliance (WMS/WFS/WCS/CSW/KML)

 # Features